 - Discharge Hose Length: 2 metres

-The Cleanopond is powered by a 1400W motor.
-The auto-empty system uses a single canister design, which means it needs to switch on and off to get rid of debris and sludge.
-The suction hose is four metres and, combined with the powerful suction, allows the vacuum to clean down to depths of 2 metres.
+The PondHero is powered by a 1400W motor.
+This provides plenty of power, while the vacuum has an automatic emptying system when full.
+The suction hose is four metres and, combined with the powerful motor, allows the vacuum to clean down to depths of 2 metres.
 Like the Oase Pondomatic, we wish it had a longer discharge hose though.

-Other features include four accessories for greater versatility, a discharge net (which can be used to return water to a pond minus larger debris - although fine silt will pass straight through) and a 30 litre reservoir.
-The vacuum also comes with a free pair of gardening gloves, which is a welcome bonus!
+Other features include three accessories for greater versatility, a discharge bag (which can be used to return water to a pond minus larger debris - although fine silt will pass straight through) and a 35 litre reservoir.

-Considering the PondXpert isn't that much cheaper than the Pondomatic, however, most people will probably opt for the Oase (PondXpert simply doesn't have the same brand reputation as Oase).
-Still, if you want to save a bit more money, the PondXpert is unlikely to let you down.
+Considering the PondHero isn't that much cheaper than the Pondomatic, however, most people will probably opt for the Oase).
+Still, if you want to save a bit more money, the Sludge Muncher is unlikely to let you down.